-The advantage of neutron radiography is its ability to image very light elements (i.e. with low atomic numbers) such as hydrogen, water, carbon etc. In addition, neutrons penetrate very heavy elements (i.e. with high atomic numbers) such as lead, titanium etc... as well as distinguish between different isotopes of the same element.
-This makes neutron radiography an important tool tool for the studies of both radioactive materials using the transfer method and for conventional x-ray radiography.
+The advantage of neutrons compared to x-rays is the ability to image light elements (i.e. with low atomic numbers) such as hydrogen, water, carbon etc. In addition, neutrons penetrate heavy elements (i.e. with high atomic numbers) such as lead, titanium etc. allowing the study of materials in complex sample environments, for example water accumulation in hydrogen fuel cells: see Fig. 1.
+Because neutrons interact with the nucleus rather than with the electron shell, they can also distinguish between different isotopes of the same element.
+This makes neutron radiography an important tool in various research applications and in the field of NDT.

-MNRC's high neutron intensity beams permit short exposure times, high spatial resolution and high sample throughput.
+The MNRC high neutron intensity beams permit short exposure times, high spatial resolution and high sample throughput.

 Methods of neutron radiography

 Differences between neutron and x-ray

 Neutron radiography is based on the principal that neutrons interact